I’m not a mom.

 I’m no longer a mom because my child was taken from me too soon, shot to death in a gang fight.
 My heart still breaks.

 I’m no longer a mom because my son had an accident, resulting in brain death.
-It was me, who had to chose to take him off life support.
+It was me who had to choose to take him off life support.
 No parent should have to make that decision.

-I’m not a mom, because after carrying my baby for eight months, it was discovered he had no heartbeat.
-I still had to bare, and then bury my child.
+I’m not a mom because after carrying my baby for eight months, it was discovered he had no heartbeat.
+I still had to bear and then bury my child.
 I am devastated.

 I’m not a mom because I’m a woman born in a man’s body.
 No one understands.